 I could write a whole series of articles on Facebook Page marketing in itself, but I want to touch on three key areas: design, apps, and timeline marketing.

 First of all, when it comes to designing your Facebook Page, make it visually compelling.
-So many films and TV show Facebook Pages don’t make use of the huge amount of space that Facebook offer your to brand your page and drive engagement.
+So many films and TV show Facebook Pages don’t make use of the huge amount of space that Facebook offers you to brand your page and drive engagement.
 I’m a big fan of using the cover image in creative ways to attract attention to the app section of a page.
-Get creative with your design, but keep everything above the fold bold and inline with the film branding.
+Get creative with your design, but keep everything above the fold bold and in line with the film branding.
 When done well, it looks incredible.

 In my opinion, Facebook Apps are what typically make or break a Facebook Page’s ability to prove significant ROI or not.
 Social apps are extremely powerful at driving engagement, as they can be hooked directly into the open graph to get users sharing and inviting their friends to the film’s page.

 Finally, when it comes to posting timeline updates, keep it visual, balanced, and engaging.
 Photos and videos typically generate the most engagement on Facebook, so be sure to incorporate this into your strategy, while balancing the type of content you post.
-In terms of frequency, I usually find that two posts per day works well on Facebook.
-If you’re struggling for time to keep posting updates, you can use a schedueling tool like Buffer or Hootsuite to manage this.
+In terms of frequency, I usually find that a frequency of two posts per day works well on Facebook.
+If you’re struggling for time to keep posting updates, you can use a scheduling tool like Buffer or Hootsuite to manage this.

 #10 Using Niche Social Networks – Vine, Instagram, Pinterest